devleaks/lata-docs/docs/resources/Turnaround Profile.md

 ### Payload
 Determine if the aircraft is a passenger (`pax`) or a `cargo` flight.

+### Name
+Optional profile name.
+It is possible to select a profile by its name.
+Name must be unique, otherwise the profile is ignored.

 ### Services
 The list of services for that profile.